George McGovern: U.S. House of Representatives

 In his 1958 reelection campaign, McGovern faced a strong challenge from South Dakota's two-term Republican governor and World War II Medal of Honor recipient Joe Foss, who was initially considered the favorite to win.
-But McGovern ran an effective campaign that showcased his political strengths of having firm beliefs and the ability to articulate them in debates and on the stump.
+McGovern ran an effective campaign that showcased his political strengths of having firm beliefs and the ability to articulate them in debates and on the stump.
 He prevailed with a slightly larger margin than two years before.

-In the 86th United States Congress, McGovern was assigned to the House Committee on Agriculture.
+In the 86th United States Congress, McGovern was assigned to the United States House Committee on Agriculture.
 The longtime chairman of the committee, Harold D. Cooley, would subsequently say, "I cannot recall a single member of Congress who has fought more vigorously or intelligently for American farmers than Congressman McGovern."
 He helped pass a new food-stamp law.
 He was one of nine representatives from Congress to the NATO Parliamentary Assembly conferences of 1958 and 1959.
-Along with Senator Hubert H. Humphrey, McGovern strongly advocated a reconstruction of Public Law 480 (an agricultural surplus act that had come into being under Eisenhower) with a greater emphasis on feeding the hungry around the world, the establishment of an executive office to run operations, and the goal of promoting peace and stability around the world.
+Along with Senator Hubert H. Humphrey, McGovern strongly advocated a reconstruction of Public Law 480 under Food for Peace (an agricultural surplus act that had come into being under Eisenhower) with a greater emphasis on feeding the hungry around the world, the establishment of an executive office to run operations, and the goal of promoting peace and stability around the world.
 During his time in the House, McGovern was regarded as a liberal overall, and voted in accordance with the rated positions of Americans for Democratic Action (ADA) 34 times and against 3 times.
 Two of the themes of his House career, improvements for rural America and the war on hunger, would be defining ones of his legislative career and public life.

+McGovern did not vote on the initial House bill for the Civil Rights Act of 1957, but voted in favor of the Senate amendment to the bill in August 1957.
+McGovern voted in favor initial House bill for the Civil Rights Act of 1960, but did not vote on the Senate amendment to the bill in April 1960.
 In 1960, McGovern decided to run for the U.S. Senate and challenge the Republican incumbent Karl Mundt, a formidable figure in South Dakota politics whom McGovern loathed as an old-style McCarthyite.
 The race centered mostly on rural issues, but John F. Kennedy's Catholicism was a drawback at the top of the ticket in the mostly Protestant state.
 McGovern made careless charges during the campaign, and the press turned against him; he would say eleven years later, "It was my worst campaign.
 I hated [Mundt] so much I lost my sense of balance."
 McGovern was defeated in the November 1960 election, gaining 145,217 votes to Mundt's 160,579, but the margin was one third of Kennedy's loss to Vice President Richard M. Nixon in the state's presidential contest.